Gilah Yelin Hirsch: Career

 Hirsch has also pursued an interest in architecture, and over a period of 35 years restored a 1900s duplex in Venice, California.
 Her house is featured in the 2010 book Cottages in the Sun: Bungalows of Venice, California.

 Films

-Hirsch authored and produced two documentary films, Cosmography: The Writing of the Universe (1995) and Reading the Landscape (2019), which was a Silver Winner at the International Independent Film Awards (Winter 2019).
+Hirsch wrote and produced two documentary films, Cosmography: The Writing of the Universe (1995) and Reading the Landscape (2019), which was a Silver Winner at the International Independent Film Awards (Winter 2019).